-This requirement does not apply to multi-family buildings with more than five units, or projects in the non-profit/public facilities subprogram.
+474 This requirement does not apply to multi-family buildings with more than five units, or projects in the non-profit/public facilities sub-program.

-See Docket No. 17-0838, Final Order dated April 3, 2018 at 151.
+475 See Final Order at 151, ICC Docket No. 17-0838, Final Order dated April (Apr.
+3, 2018 at 151.).
 As required by the Commission's Order, this calculation must be "disclosed to the customer and reviewed and approved by the Agency."

-This reflects a request for clarification in the previous Long-Term Plan litigation regarding whether the Agency will set a single fee cap or whether the cap will change based on the project.
+476This reflects a request for clarification in the previous Long-Term Plan litigation regarding whether the Agency will set a single fee cap or whether the cap will change based on the project.
 The Commission's Order approved the Agency's proposed solution of clarifying that the IPA will set a methodology, not a single number, for the fee cap and that it will seek stakeholder feedback on that methodology.
-See Docket No. 22-0231, Final Order dated July 14, 2022 at 110.
+See Final Order at 110.
+ICC Docket No. 22-0231, Final Order dated July (Jul.
+14, 2022 at 110.).